newrelic/nri-flex/docs/apis/functions.md

       - contacts
 ```

-Which would return the following:
+Which would return something similar to the following:

 ```json
 "metrics": [{